Deprivation of assets

 - You must have known at the time you got rid of your property or money that you needed or may need care and support

 - Avoiding paying for care must have been a significant reason for giving away your home or reducing your savings.

 It’s not just giving away your money that could be seen as a deliberate deprivation of assets.
 Different methods of reducing your money or property could count too, including:

-> - suddenly spending a lot of money in way which is unusual with your normal spending
+- suddenly spending a lot of money in a way which is unusual for your normal spending.

-> - using savings to buy possessions, such as jewellery or a car, which would be excluded from the means test.
+- using savings to buy possessions, such as jewellery or a car, which would be excluded from the means test.